apache/couchdb/share/doc/src/api/design.rst

 document (``/_design/design-doc``).
 The ``attachment`` name provided must be a URL encoded string.
-You must also supply either the ``rev`` query argument or the ``If-Match`` HTTP header for validation, and the HTTP headers (to set the attacment content type).
+You must also supply either the ``rev`` query argument or the ``If-Match`` HTTP header for validation, and the HTTP headers (to set the attachment content type).
 The content type is used when the attachment is requested as the corresponding content-type in the returned document header.